-Who will have access to your data [DELETE SECTIONS AS APPLICABLE]
+Who will have access to your data

 Personal data will be accessible by members of staff.
 Where necessary, volunteers and governors will also have access to personal data.

 We will not share information about our pupils with third parties without consent unless we are required to do so by law or our policies.
 We will disclose personal data to third parties: